 The back-and-forth between him and Samsung shows months of painstaking effort to fix the faulty appliance.
 It ended with Samsung throwing its hands in the air — and Hudson taking drastic actions to remedy the problem.

-But Hudson’s troubles are also a valuable reminder of how the repair and refund process works, not just at Samsung.
+But Hudson’s troubles are also an important reminder of how the repair and refund process works, not just at Samsung.
 You have to follow the steps if you want to get a refund for a Samsung electric stove.
 But sometimes, you can do everything right and still come up short.

 And that’s where Hudson found himself.